Beekan/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 You won't actually perform these steps, but write out what you would do to "fail-over" your application and database cluster to the other region.
 Think about all the pieces that were setup and how you would use those in the other region

 - Stop the RDS cluster in the first region after checking that migration to the secondary region is fully complete and that the new RDS cluster gained primary privileges.

+- Create a load balancer with target group attached containing instances created in the new region.

 - Change the DNS record in route53 that points to the load balancer in the first region to point to the new load balancer in the new region.